 Stage 1 means that the cancer is only in the neck of the womb (cervix).
-Read about stage 1 cervical cancer and how it is treated.

 The stage of a cancer tells you how big it is and whether it has spread.
 It helps your doctor decide which treatment you need.